dinane/self/README.md

 ## My Calendar
 I use my calendar not only for meetings and 1:1s, but also for tasks and reminders.
 Because of this, it will always look full.
 Don't let that deter you.
 If you would like to chat, reach out via slack.
 I can and will make the time.

-If you are looking to book a larger meeting, you can feel free to book over "Prep" without asking.
+If you are looking to book a larger meeting, you can feel free to book over my scheduled Tasks without asking.
 I'm also happy to help find a time that works.
 I am adept at calendar tetris.

 ## I'm Always Looking to Improve
 There are a few things I know I could be better at.
 If I am not living up to your or my expectations, I'd appreciate you calling me out on it privately.